sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-04-06-Class-Hierarchies.md

 Within the Java class hierarchy, there are important relationships that describe the associations between different classes: Inheritance ("is-a") and Aggregation ("has-a"):

 * __Inheritance ("Is-a"):__ relationship is also known as subclassing, and it means that one class is a specialized version of another class.
-For example, if we have a `Car` class and a `Jeep` class that inherits from the `Car` class, we can say that "Jeep is a Car."
-This relationship implies that the Jeep class has all the properties and methods of the Car class, as well as additional properties and methods specific to a jeep.
+For example, if we have a `Car` class and a `SUV` class that inherits from the `Car` class, we can say that "SUV is a Car."
+This relationship implies that the SUV class has all the properties and methods of the Car class, as well as additional properties and methods specific to a jeep.

 * __Aggregation ("Has-a"):__ relationship, on the other hand, describes a composition between classes, where one class contains an instance of another class as a member variable.
 For example, if we have a `Car` class and an `Engine` class, we can say that "Car has an Engine."
 This relationship implies that the `Car` class contains an instance of the `Engine` class as one of its member variables, and can use its methods to perform actions related to the engine.